 While there are many factors that family law courts take into consideration to determine child support, child support calculations include:

 - The income of both parents

 - The time children spend with each parent, and whether that parent is a custodial or noncustodial parent

 Child support cases can range in their complexity depending on circumstances.
 If you are working through a child support case, it is important that you retain experienced, compassionate counsel to advocate for you and your loved ones’ rights and wellbeing.
-Please feel free to contact us today and schedule a consultation if you’d like to discuss your child support situation.
 We would be happy to help you understand your options.